 Donated assets are measured initially at fair value unless the donation has been made conditionally.
 The difference between fair value and any consideration paid is credited to the Taxation and Non-Specific Grant Income line of the Comprehensive Income and Expenditure Statement.
 Until conditions are satisfied, the gain is held in the Donated Assets Account.
-Where gains are credited to the Comprehensive Income and Expenditure Statement to the General Fund Balance to the Capital Adjustment Account in the Movement in Reserves Statement.
+Where gains are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund Balance to the Capital Adjustment Account in the Movement in Reserves Statement.